blinkk/fileset/README.md

 site: <SiteId>

 # Specify a launch schedule.
 The schedule maps timestamps to branches or commit
 # shas.
-If blank, `master` is used for the default deployment.
+If blank, `main` is used for the default deployment.
 schedule:
-  default: master
+  default: main

+redirects:
+- from: /foo
+  to: /bar
+- from: /intl/:locale/
+  to: /$locale/
+- from: /intl/:locale/*wildcard
+  to: /$locale/$wildcard
 ```

 2. Generate your files.